MileHacker Logo

 • Day 1-2 (Guatemala City): In-depth exploration of Zona 1, 4, and 10.
 Visit multiple museums and enjoy the diverse culinary scene.

-• Day 3-4 (Antigua & Pacaya): Spend for a single night or two in Antigua.
-Enjoy the city's ambiance, then make a day trip to hike Pacaya Volcano.
+• Day 3-4 (Antigua & Pacaya): Spend one night or two in Antigua.
+Enjoy the city's ambiance, then take a day trip to hike Pacaya Volcano.

 • Day 5-7 (Lake Atitlán & Chichicastenango): Travel to Lake Atitlán.
-If it aligns, visit Chichicastenango Market en route or as a day trip.
-Return to Guatemala City or depart regionally.
+If it aligns, visit Chichicastenango Market en route or in the capacity of a day trip.
+Journey back to Guatemala City or depart regionally.

 Two-Week In-Depth Exploration